MNF990: Course in Theory of Science and Ethics at the Faculty of Mathematics and Natural Sciences

 MNF990 is a mandatory PhD-level course for Research Fellows with The Faculty of Mathematics and Natural Sciences

 MNF990 is a course in the Theory of Science and research ethics, and is mandatory for PhD students at Faculty of Mathematics and Natural Sciences.
 The course, which is a mixture of lectures and seminars, is given over a period of three weeks.
 Participants are required to attend 85% of the course, and to submit two written practice assignments during the three weeks the course is held.
-In addition, an essay is to be written and submitted within two and a half weeks after the course has ended.
+In addition, an essay is to be written and submitted within two weeks after the course has ended.
 The two written assignments and the essay form the basis for the evaluation; the grading is "pass"/"fail".

 Language of instruction: English

 The course addresses key topics in theory of science and ethical questions of direct relevance for the scientific practice.
 Examples are: the social organisation of science; academic integrity; the role and ethical responsibility of science in society; dilemmas in contract research; moral dilemmas created by modern science; how science can deal with complexity and uncertainty; and the consequences of training that can shape scientific thinking in an ethics-free and amoral way.
 The course offers students an arena and opportunity to reflect critically upon their own research.

 The course has a core part of seven lectures and seven discussion seminars and a section of nine elective modules addressing specific topics or cases in theory of science and ethics of which each participant has to select three.
 Students write an essay about an epistemological or ethical problem of relevance to their own research field.

 The main objectives of the course are for participants to increase their ability to: